V-SLAMMERS/V-SLAMMERS.github.io/_posts/Tools and Tips/2022-09-25-Docker-image.md

 -e DISPLAY=$DISPLAY \
 -it heejoon1130/slam:0.2
 ```
-💡 'xhost +' means that X server allows the connection from all clients.
-If you worry about the security, you can block the connection again via typing 'xhost -' after shutting down the Docker container.
+💡 `xhost +` means that X server allows the connection from all clients.
+If you worry about the security, you can block the connection again via typing `xhost -` after shutting down the Docker container.
 {: .notice}

-💡 'HOST_DATASET_PATH' is the path of the Host system that is mounted in '/home/slam/datasets' inside the Docker container
+💡 `HOST_DATASET_PATH` is the path of the Host system that is mounted in `/home/slam/datasets` inside the Docker container
 {: .notice}

 <div class="notice" markdown="1">
 For example, if we assume that Kitti dataset is stored in the host as followed.

-'~/shared/datasets/kitti/odometry_gray/sequences'
+`~/shared/datasets/kitti/odometry_gray/sequences`

-Then, 'HOST_DATASET_PATH' should be set in this way, '~/shared/datasets'
+Then, `HOST_DATASET_PATH` should be set in this way, `~/shared/datasets`
 </div>

 ### 3-3.
 Run SLAM